 - critical analysis and evaluation of published research.

 Students will prepare or review and discuss a research project design and ethics application on their research topic area.

 They will also prepare an extended review of the relevant research and rationale of their research that will include critical analysis of background published research relevant to their research topic.

 Details of research topics will be available at the commencement of the academic year.

-Completion of an APS accredited sequence of years 1 - 3 in psychology.
+Completion of an APAC accredited sequence of years 1 - 3 in psychology.